 The good news is that the most of the hardware functionality is working as expected.
 Circuit tree application has designed a board which is reliable in short span of design time.
 In hardware design lots of items have to tick right and circuit tree has just shown the capability.

 The next update would be in few weeks when we have created the software.
-Thank you for reading through the long post.

 Here are few pictures which tell a story of how most of the circuit board design software’s doing a component placement job.